AstroExtirpator/DfM-Skin/README.md

-Design-for-manufacturing (DfM) code for the variable-thickness composite panel skin, developed as part of the MSc thesis *Novel Framework for the Optimization and Manufacturable Design of Stiffened Variable-Thickness Composite Panels* by Flavio Claudio Padua, Faculty of Aerospace Engineering, Delft University of Technology (academic supervisor: Daniël Peeters; company
+Design-for-manufacturing (DfM) code for the variable-thickness composite panel skin, developed as part of the MSc thesis *Novel Framework for the Optimization and Manufacturable Design of Stiffened Variable-Thickness Composite Panels* by Flavio Claudio Padua, Faculty of Aerospace Engineering, Delft University of Technology, in collaboration with Collins Aerospace (academic supervisor: Daniël Peeters; company
 supervisor: Ismet Baran).
-This repository corresponds to Appendix B of the thesis.

 The code takes a continuous Free-Size Optimization (FSO) thickness result for the panel skin and turns it into a manufacturable, discrete-zone laminate design for Automated Fiber Placement